ziss11/ziss11/README.md

 I have a passion to become a Software Engineer.
 Specialized in Mobile Development and Machine Learning.</br>

-- 🌱 Currently learning Back End with zCloud Technology with AWS
+- 🌱 Currently learning Back End and Cloud Technology with AWS
 - 🎯 Primary tech: Flutter (Dart)
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/zisz)